-Each pet that we see has a unique set of needs.
-We tailor our veterinary care to the individual and not the species.
-Our holistic approach means that we take care of the whole patient.
+Each pet we see has a unique set of needs.
+We tailor our veterinary care to the individual, not the species.
+Our holistic approach means we take care of the whole patient.
 At FloridaWild, we use many modalities to help your pet live their best life.

 Depending on the age and species of your pet, we recommend semi-annual or annual examinations.
-At this visit we will throughly examine your pet, its diet, exercise and any other concerns you have.
+At this visit we will thoroughly examine your pet, their diet, exercise and any other concerns you have.
 We may suggest infectious disease and internal organ function testing.
-Once we have those results, we will design a treatment protocol including nutritional counseling, supplements, and future testing.
+Once we have those results, we will design a treatment protocol including nutritional counseling, supplements and future testing.

 Core vaccines including Distemper, Hepatitis, Parvovirus (DHP) and Rabies are administered as a series in puppies.
 These diseases are serious and may be fatal.
 FloridaWild recommends boosting these vaccines at 16 months and then every 3 years.
 We also offer titer testing before vaccination.
 As our patients age or if they face illness, vaccinations are limited or discontinued.

 Our non-core vaccines such as Bordetella (Kennel Cough), Parainfluenza, Leptospirosis and Lyme are given only when our patients may be exposed to these diseases.